- Location: Alabama

 Your registration fee depends on the length of your boat (measured from the outermost point of the bow to the rearmost point of the stern), as follows:

-If the boat was previously registered in AL you'll also need to pay a $3 transfer fee (the fee is waived if you purchased the boat out-of-state).
+If the boat was previously registered in AL you'll also need to pay a $3 (the fee is waived if you purchased the boat out-of-state).

-You can receive a replacement registration certificate by submitting a completed boat registration form along a $5 payment.
+You can receive a replacement registration certificate by submitting a completed Application for Boat Registration, Transfer & Replacement form along a $5.

 Who Needs One